 - Are the colors complementary to the logo’s concept and your customer?
 If the color palette is complex or doesn’t relate to your identity and brand personality this can dilute the effectiveness and readability of your logo, driving down your marketing efforts’ effectiveness.

 - Do the elements of the logo (illustrations and words themselves) still hold relevant meaning to your company?
-It’s common for companies to evolve their offerings over the years (a good thing), and while we don’t believe your logo has to be a literal picture of what you do, it should resonate with the audience you currently serve.
+It’s common for companies to evolve their offerings over the years (a good thing), and while we don’t believe your logo has to be a literal picture of what you do, it should relate to what you offer and the audience you currently serve.

 NOTE: It can be difficult, as the business owner, to view the logo through a customer’s eyes.
 If you’re unsure, consider using the above questions to poll a few of your ideal customers.